- 8 of the top 12 internet providers charge a fee for equipment, for an average of $12/mo.

-When you sign up for a new internet plan, you need to be careful — hidden fees can add hundreds of dollars to your bill.
+When you sign up for new internet service, you need to be careful — hidden fees can add hundreds of dollars to your bill.
 From modem and router rental charges to early internet cancellation fees, we’ve outlined exactly what these expenses are for each provider.

 AT&T internet fees and costs

 - AT&T modem and router rental fee — AT&T internet plans require you to rent a Wi-Fi Gateway (modem-router combo) for $10/mo.

 - Data limit and usage fees — AT&T has a 1TB data limit per month on some of its DSL plans. but most plans come with unlimited data.
 If you go over your data limit, you have the option to pay an additional $30/mo. for unlimited data or $10 per additional 50GB.

 - Late payment and reactivation fees — Expect to pay an AT&T late payment fee of up to $9.25 per transaction fee, according to AT&T Terms of Service.
 If a payment is returned to you, such as a bounced check, there’s a charge of up to $30.
 If your service is suspended, by either you or AT&T, you’ll be charged a Service Restoral Fee, or a reactivation fee, of no more than $35.

 - AT&T cancellation fees — AT&T early termination fees are prorated and specific to your plan.
 In most AT&T internet plan details, you’ll see a prorated early termination fee of $180.

 - Setup and installation fees — New service that requires professional setup and installation may be up to $149 in installation fees.
 You can also choose self-installation, which comes with a $49 activation fee.

 CenturyLink internet fees and costs

 - CenturyLink modem and router rental fee — You can lease a CenturyLink modem for up to $15/mo. or purchase one from them for a one-time payment of up to $150.
 Additionally, you have the option to purchase your own CenturyLink compatible modem and router.

 - Late payment fees — Late payments may result in a combination of a flat fee of up to $15/mo. plus a percentage (typically up to 5%) of the unpaid bill.